FabianoEger/tago-documentation/analysisv2.rst

 *******************
 With the example in your hands, you can do any change you want.
 Officially, Tago only support Node.js and Python as it analysis code language, but you are free to use any language you want.
 Be in mind if you use another language, you can't upload the script to Tago, and will need to run in your machine.

 | 1.
-If using Node, type `npm install` inside the example folder.
+If using :ref:`Node <ref_analysis_node_and_npm>` , type `npm install` inside the example folder.
-| 1.
+| 2.
 Open **index.js** with any editor you have;
-| 2. **Change** or **create** code as you want;
+| 3. **Change** or **create** code as you want;
 |

+.. _ref_analysis_node_and_npm:

 *Node.js and NPM*
 =================
+Node.js is a powerful language that allows you to code fast and easy.
+Is automatic integrated with Node Package Manager(NPM), which you can use to access a lot of repositorys to make you life easier.

-Node isn’t a program that you simply launch like Word or Photoshop: you won’t find it pinned to the taskbar or in your list of Apps.
-To use Node you must type command-line instructions, so you need to be comfortable with (or at least know how to start) a command-line tool like the Windows Command Prompt, PowerShell, Cygwin, Bash or the Git shell (which is installed along with Github for Windows).
+Node.js is a powerful and relative new programing language developed using JavaScript.
+It is a non-blocking and event-driven language that has been adopted for several developers and companies to deal with data-intensive real-time applications.
+You can learn about node.js `here <https://nodejs.org/en/>`._ To use Node you must type command-line instructions, so you need to be comfortable witha command-line tool like the Windows Command Prompt, PowerShell, Cygwin, Bash or the Git shell (which is installed along with Github for Windows).
+NPM is the node package manager that as the name implies, helps with node.js programs installation, sharing, and with the dependencies management.

 Warning: You can use any version of Node.js to run analysis on your machine.
 But if you desire to upload the analysis to Tago to run it, the version restriction is 4.4.7